Planning to Upgrade from HDB to Private Condominium?

 If you choose to buy a condo first then sell your HDB, you will face some issues with ABSD and loan.
 Similarly, the initial capital outlay is very high.
 However, though you have to pay the ABSD first, if you are able to sell your HDB flat within six months, you can apply for remission and get back your money.
-This remission only applies to the matrimonial home; that is, the property must be in both husband and wife’s names.
-For singles, widows/widowers, and divorcees, there is no remission.
-Overall this option give you a pressureless way to shop for your new condo.
+This remission only applies to the matrimonial home; the property must be in both husband and wife’s names.
+There is no remission for singles, widows/widowers, and divorcees.
+Overall this option gives you a pressureless way to shop for your new condo.

 Buy a condo first before you sell your HDB will incur ABSD